 Where it all begins

 Explore the foundational scientific principles that guide the conservation and restoration of period and listed buildings.
-Understand solids, liquids, and gases is a good start, which is why they are taught in schools, but good knowledge of physics underpins every aspect of of
+Understanding solids, liquids, and gasses is a good start, which is why they are taught in schools, but having a much better knowledge of physics underpins every aspect of of

 From the smallest particles

-We believe that understanding the world at a molecular or atomic level is key to effective conservation.
+We believe that understanding the world at both molecular and atomic levels is key to effective conservation.
 Every material, every reaction, every change in a historic building can be explained by these fundamental interactions.
 Delve into the science of building materials and how they interact with their environment.

 States of matter in heritage